-The Federal Debt Collection Procedures Act (Chapter 176 of Title 28 of the United States Code) provides the government the tools to collect debts owed to government agencies.
+The Federal Debt Collection Procedures Act (Chapter 176 of Title 28 of the United States Code) (FDCPA) provides tools for government agencies to collect debts owed to government agencies.
 The Act has separate subchapters dealing with pre-judgment remedies, post-judgment remedies, and the reversal of fraudulent transfers.
 Some agencies, such as the IRS or the SEC, have statutes that provide enhanced collection procedures for debts owed to their agency.

 The U.S. government’s post-judgment collection tools are comparable to state law collection remedies and include judgment liens on real property, garnishment of accounts and debts, and levy on personal property.

 A defendant debtor may assert property exemptions available under applicable state law in the jurisdiction where the debtor has resided for the most recent 180 day period.
 Federal agencies may not take property exempt under Florida statutes or the Constitution including homestead property.
 Note that the defendant must have resided in Florida for 180 days to assert Florida exemptions in federal court under the federal collection statute whereas in state court civil cases there is no minimum residency threshold.
 Florida exemptions apply immediately upon Florida residency.
 The law specifically mentions the exemption of tenants by entireties property to the extent that the applicable state law protects T by E assets from the debts of one spouse.
 Tenants by entireties is not an “exemption” and the federal statute does not impose a 180 time limit for entireties asset ownership.

 The debtor must affirmatively claim property exemptions by filing an exemption statement with the court.
 The debtor’s filing of an exemption statement stays further government actions to dispose or take possession of the property until the court considers the exemption claim.
 Moreover, the government may not seize or interfere with property the government has reason to know is exempt even if the debtor has not yet filed an exemption application.